Funen

 Funen belongs administratively to the Region of Southern Denmark.
-From 1970 to 2006 the island formed the biggest part of Funen County, which also included the islands of Langeland, Ærø, Tåsinge, and a number of smaller islands.
+From 1970 to 2006, the island formed the largest part of Funen County, which also included the islands of Langeland, Ærø, Tåsinge, and a number of smaller islands.

 Funen is linked to Zealand, Denmark's largest island, by the Great Belt Bridge, which carries both trains and cars.
 The bridge is in reality three bridges; low road and rail bridges connect Funen to the small island of Sprogø in the middle of the Great Belt, and a long road suspension bridge (the second longest in the world at the time of opening) connects Funen the rest of the way to Zealand, paralleled by a rail tunnel.

 Two bridges connect Funen to the Danish mainland, Jutland.
-The Old Little Belt Bridge was constructed in the 1930s, shortly before World War II for both cars and trains.
+The Old Little Belt Bridge was constructed in the 1930s, shortly before World War II, for both cars and trains.
 The New Little Belt Bridge, a suspension bridge, was constructed in the 1970s and is used for cars only.

-Apart from the main city, Odense, all major towns are located in coastal areas.
-Beginning in the north-east of the island and moving clockwise, they are Kerteminde (NE), Nyborg (E), Svendborg (S), Fåborg (SW), Assens (W), Middelfart (NW) and Bogense (N).

-The populations of the major cities and towns are, as of 1 January 2018:
+The populations of the major cities and towns on the island are, as of 1 January 2024: